NicoFilips/CookieClicker.io/README.md

 - Instructions for playing the game through GitHub Pages or locally are included.
 - Sections for contributions, feedback, and licensing information are present.
 - Emojis are used to make the `README.md` more vibrant and engaging.

-Remember to replace `[YourUsername]` with your actual GitHub username and update the license link if necessary.